FreeCAD/FreeCAD-documentation/wiki/Sandbox_Edwilliams16.md

 ![](images/Cube_Rzx.png )

 After rzx - 90 degrees around global z axis, followed by 90 degrees around global x-axis.
+This configuration could have been reached by a single 120 degree rotation about the top front right corner (the (1,-1,1) axis.

-Note that since rotation axes are stored normalized, rxy.Axis returns Vector(0.57735026919, 0.57735026919, 0.57735026919)) This is likewise the case for thePlacement.Rotation.Axisproperty of a Placement.
+Note that since rotation axes are stored normalized, rzx.Axis returns Vector(0.57735026919, -0.57735026919, 0.57735026919)), not Vector(1, -1, 1).
+This is likewise the case for thePlacement.Rotation.Axisproperty of a Placement.
 When you enter an axis into a placement rotation dialog, it need not be normalized.
 The code replaces your entry with the normalized version.

 Note that the rot1.isSame(rot2, tolerance) method tests True if rot1 and rot2 create the same result.
 For instance, Rotation(Vector(0, 0, 1), 90), Rotation(Vector(0, 0, 1), -270)and Rotation(Vector(0, 0, -1), 270) test True with isSameeven though their Axis and Angleproperties differ, and are stored as created.